Preached at MCC Columbia (S.C.) July 3, 2005

 “Living in community is like camping together.
 For a month.
 In the desert.
 Without tents.
 All your stuff is scattered out there for everyone to see.
 C’mon – anybody can look captured for Christ an hour a week, from a distance in his Sunday best.
 But your life is open to those you live in community with.
 Some philosopher described it like a pack of porcupines on a winter night.
 You come together because of the cold, and you are force apart because of the spines.”
 [Pg.
 197 & 98]

 Those are the building blocks of real community.
 It requires you to be open, to be vulnerable to other people.
 Real community is where you can be yourself without apology, even if you’re a closet Osmonds fan.
 Real community is where can make mistakes and be forgiven over and over again.
 Real community is where you can find that understanding ear without judgment.
 Real community requires you to ask for help when your load gets heavy.
 Real community requires you to go out of your way to help others, whether they ask for it or not.
 Real community requires you to keep drawing your circle bigger and bigger until no one is excluded from your care and concern.
 Real community knows that our brothers and sisters do not encumber us, they are not a burden.
 They’re not heavy.
 They’re our brothers and our sisters.
 Their welfare is our concern.
 The road is long, but along the way we share with one another and the load doesn’t weigh us down at all.

 Whosoever founder and Editor Emeritus Rev. Candace Chellew is the author of Bulletproof Faith: A Spiritual Survival Guide for Gay and Lesbian Christians.
-She earned her masters of theological studies at Emory University’s Candler School of Theology, was ordained in December 2003 and trained as a spiritual director through the Omega Point program of the Episcopal Diocese of Atlanta.
-She serves as the Spiritual Director of Jubilee!
+She earned her masters of theological studies at Emory University’s Candler School of Theology, was ordained in December 2003, and trained as a spiritual director through the Omega Point program of the Episcopal Diocese of Atlanta.
+She serves as the spiritual director of Jubilee!
 Circle in Columbia, S.C., and blogs at Motley Mystic.